Lord-Hellgrim/EZDB/README.md

 schema.
 All of the rest of the code is for sending, receiving, updating, querying, securing, and (soon) encrypting StrictTable structs.

 THIS CRATE IS NOT MEANT FOR PRODUCTION USE!
-ALL DATA SENT IS CURRENTLY UNENCRYPTED!
+ALL DATA SENT IS ENCRYPTED BUT HAS NOT BEEN REVIEWED!
 DO NOT USE!